Electrical Page 1

 I really don’t like the use of solid single strand wire, mostly this is the so called bell wire or ‘Post Office’ style wire (ex telephone wiring).
 While it will work, it does suffer from low current capability and volt drop problems due to its small conductor size and I find it breaks far too easily and is certainly not suitable for any layout that is portable.
 So keep with the flexible types!

-Soldering....
-There is only one way of making a solid electrical connection, as far as I’m concerned.
-That’s by soldering!
-People shy away from soldered connections and I can never really understand why?
-The basics are:- Soldering iron of suitable size for the work being undertaken with a clean bit, Rosin cored solder and clean connections.
 Lets make a start….
 For everyday soldering a 25 watt iron with a small to medium sized bit is all that’s required.
 Larger bits sizes and bigger wattage irons have their place, but not for most electrical joints.
 I use two irons in the main.
 An Antex 25 watt or an Antex 18 watt.
 Both do the identical jobs, it just that the smaller wattage one has a 1mm dia. tip fitted while the 25 watt one has a 2.5mm bit.
 The smaller bit is ideal for electronic printed circuit board work.
+If you can afford one then a temperature controlled soldering station of 50 to 60 watts is an ideal allrounder.

 To make a good quality soldered joint, heat the iron for at least five minutes.
 Don’t rush, the irons tip must be up to full temperature.
 Have to hand a damp, soldering iron's tip cleaning sponge pad.
 If you own a soldering iron stand its likely it came with a sponge.
 If not, then cut a piece of ordinary sponge and use that.
 (I’ve used pieces of car wash sponge, but best of all is a cut up kitchen cleaning sponge!)
 Remember to keep the sponge damp.
 Once the irons hot, wipe the tip onto the sponge to remove all previous oxidisation and old solder residue.
 Assuming the tip is in a good condition, apply a little of the rosin cored solder to the tip.
 On electrical joints never use solid stick type solder or so called ‘tinmans’ or the paste and most liquid types of flux, as these all contain a mild acid which over a long period of time causes high resistance problems within the soldered joint.
 Solid solders and most liquid fluxes are normally the reserve of the solid sheet metal soldering jobs – Loco building, plumbing etc. There is one exception and that is the use of a special flux specially sold for electrical work -do ensure the flux is of that type.
 Examples are DCC Concepts Sapphire No-Clean Flux and flux sold under the 'Reflow' title ideal to use.